weimingwill/pytorch_sphinx_theme/README.md

 ```

 ### Header Logo
-The header logo is OpenMMLab by default.
+The header logo is EasyFL by default.
 Each repo should customize the logo by overriding the provided css class.

 We suggest putting all the html resources to `docs/_static`.
 First put the logo
 to `docs/_static/images/logo.png`, then write the following snippet to